LOS ANGELES (AP) -- California gas prices dipped a half-penny Wednesday, the first drop after a week that saw prices surge a record 50 cents.

-Some analysts see this as a sign that prices will remain high, others are more optimistic because California is switching from an environmentally friendly summer blend to a cheaper winter blend.
+Some analysts see this as a sign that prices will remain high, but others are more optimistic because California is switching from an environmentally friendly summer blend to a cheaper winter blend.

 "I think the worst is in the rearview mirror right now and that between Halloween and Election Day California will be back to where we were before the spike," Cinquegrana said.